remix-run/remix/docs/route/should-revalidate.md

 ## `currentParams`

-These are the [URL params][url-params] from the URL that can be compared to the `nextParams` to decide if you need to reload or not.
+These are the [URL params][url-params] from the URL that can be compared to the `remixParams` to decide if you need to reload or not.
 Perhaps you're using only a partial piece of the param for data loading, you don't need to revalidate if a superfluous part of the param changed.

 For instance, consider an event slug with the id and a human-friendly title: